harrisshadmany/harrisshadmany.github.io/_posts/10_Mistakes.md

-# 10 Mistakes I Made During my Quant Finance Internship (and How to Fix Them)
+# 10 Mistakes I Made During My Quant Finance Internship (and How to Fix Them)

 For the past 6 weeks, I've had the pleasure of interning at [D.E.
 Shaw](https://www.deshaw.com/who-we-are) as a Proprietary Trading intern.
 It's been a period of incredible personal growth and I wanted to share a few tips that I found helpful.